 If you believe the prior year misstatement was intentional (fraudulent), then incorporate this element in your current year audit planning and responses.

-Sometimes there is no error as defined above.
-If so, a prior period adjustment should not be made.
+Sometimes an error in a prior period does not merit a prior period adjustment.
 For example, suppose the allowance for uncollectibles as of December 31, 2018 was adequate based on the facts that existed when the financial statements were created.
 However, in August 2019 (after the issuance of the 2018 statements) the company realizes it will not collect a material 2018 receivable, one that was previously believed to be collectible.
 Now what?
 Well, the allowance for uncollectibles should be adjusted in August 2019.
 A prior period adjustment should not be made.
 Changes in estimates are prospective.

 Sometimes a company might desire a prior period adjustment though one is not merited.
 Why?
 It’s a way to sweep problems under the rug.
 Consider the example in the prior paragraph.
 If the company incorrectly records the bad debt as a restatement of the January 1, 2019 retained earnings, the expense does not appear in the 2019 income statement.
 Now, if a single-year presentation is provided, the bad debt expense does not appear in the 2018 or 2019 income statements.
 Consider that bonuses may be based on net income.
 If so, this slight of hand could result in extra (fraudulent) compensation.